 - Remove sheets to a wire rack and let cool for at least 5 minutes.
 Using a spatula, transfer the cookies to the wire racks to let cool completely before frosting.

-- Add the corn syrup and water to a medium size saucepan and cook over medium-high heat just until the mixture boils.
+- Place the chopped chocolate in a medium size bowl and set close to the stovetop.
+Add the corn syrup and water to a medium size saucepan and cook over medium-high heat just until the mixture boils.
 Remove from the heat and add the powdered sugar, one cup at a time, beating with a wire whisk to combine after each cup is added.
 Add the vanilla and whisk until completely smooth.

 - Let the cookies sit on the wire racks until the fondants have set up completely, at least 2 hours.
 Store the cookies in an airtight container, layers separated with parchment paper, for up to 1 week.